hoot gallery - stevefitz

 To win a battle, you need to know what you are up against and, right-wing politicians are just the impervious front men of the real drivers of climate change inaction and opposition to renewable clean energy.

-Just briefly, to make it clear what's stopping action on climate change we need to digest the global "Oil Wars" scenario and, then we start to get a grip on the motivation of the forces driving conservative political leaders like Trump and Morrison.
+Just briefly, to make it clear what's stopping action on climate change we need to digest the global "Oil Wars" scenario and, then we start to get a grip on the motivation of the forces driving conservative political leaders like Trump, Johnson, Morrison and Maduro.
 Clearly, it's about vested interest, money, power and control.
 As an example, in the U.S. battle to wrestle control of Venezuela's massive oil reserves from China, the gloves are off.
-With Trumps backers pushing global impact trade tariffs, country destroying sanctions, military intervention and the threat of all out war in their endeavour for control of the worlds largest oil supplies.
+With Trumps backers pushing global impact trade tariffs, country destroying sanctions, military intervention and the threat of all out war in their endeavor for control of the worlds largest oil and gas supplies.

 If we burn all that oil and gas we are fighting over, the consequences for the global climate, ongoing sea level rise, the natural world and humanity will be catastrophic.
-There needs to be an intervention of monumental proportion and, for concerned global citizens, that hinges on climate awarness and applying political pressure.
+There needs to be an intervention of monumental proportion and, for concerned global citizens, that hinges on climate awareness and applying political pressure.
+If we don't take action we can look forward to another 50 years of conflict and war, until oil runs out, and we can add to that the devastation of irreversible climate change.

 For the sake of humanity and the natural world, someone needs to say it...
 "Big Oil v the planet is the fight of our lives".